-The 12th Five-Year Plan also set the goal of gradually establishing an ETS.
-In October 2011, the NDRC released Document 2601, which mandated the establishment of carbon trading pilots in seven cities and provinces.
-All seven pilots called for the participation of entities in China's petrochemical industry, while the Tianjin pilot also included oil and natural gas exploration to account for emissions from oil and gas operations in Bohai Bay.
+The 12th Five-Year Plan also set the goal of gradually establishing an ETS.114 In October 2011, the NDRC released Document 2601, which mandated the establishment of carbon trading pilots in seven cities and provinces.115 All seven pilots called for the participation of entities in China's petrochemical industry, while the Tianjin pilot also included oil and natural gas exploration to account for emissions from oil and gas operations in Bohai Bay.116

 An ETS is a tool for putting a price on carbon.
-Participating companies must hold permits for every ton of $CO_2$ they emit.
+Participating companies must hold permits for every ton of CO_2 they emit.
 They can purchase, receive, and trade permits.
-At the end of each year, participating companies need to submit permits equal to their emissions.
+At the end of each year, participating companies need to submit permits equal to their emissions.117

 Anecdotal information indicates that the carbon prices from the pilots, which ran through 2020, probably were not high enough to spur emissions reductions by the NOCs.
-For example, Sinopec Corp. paid \$3.50 per ton of $CO_2$ in 2019 and \$4.00 per ton in 2020.
+For example, Sinopec Corp. paid \$3.50 per ton of CO_2 in 2019 and \$4.00 per ton in 2020.
 These prices are just a small fraction of the \$40-\$80 per ton by 2020 and \$50-\$80 per ton by 2030 that the High-Level Commission on Carbon Prices chaired by economists Joseph Stiglitz and Nicholas Stern in 2017 said would be needed to meet the goals of the Paris Agreement.
+The said would be reduced to meet the goals of the Paris Agreement.